MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 - **-template TemplateImage MaskImage** Provide a template image and corresponding mask for those algorithms requiring such

-- **-threshold** The fraction of algorithms that must include a voxel for that voxel to be present in the final mask (default: 0.501)
+- **-threshold value** The fraction of algorithms that must include a voxel for that voxel to be present in the final mask (default: 0.501)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^